github/docs/content/copilot/using-github-copilot/asking-github-copilot-questions-in-your-ide.md

 > * The `@github` chat participant is currently in {% data variables.release-phases.public_preview %} and is subject to change.
 > * This functionality is available with {% data variables.product.prodname_copilot_chat_short %} v0.20.3 or later and {% data variables.product.prodname_vscode_shortname %} or {% data variables.product.prodname_vscode_shortname %} Insiders 1.93 or later.

-{% data variables.product.prodname_copilot_short %}'s {% data variables.product.prodname_dotcom %}-specific skills expand the type of information Copilot can provide.
+{% data variables.product.prodname_copilot_short %}'s {% data variables.product.prodname_dotcom %}-specific skills expand the type of information {% data variables.product.prodname_copilot_short %} can provide.
 To access these skills in {% data variables.product.prodname_copilot_chat_short %} in {% data variables.product.prodname_vscode_shortname %}, include `@github` in your question.

 When you add `@github` to a question, {% data variables.product.prodname_copilot_short %} dynamically selects an appropriate skill, based on the content of your question.
 You can also explicitly ask {% data variables.product.prodname_copilot_chat_short %} to use a particular skill.
 You can do this in two ways:
 * Use natural language to ask {% data variables.product.prodname_copilot_chat_short %} to use a skill.
 For example, `@github Search the web to find the latest GPT4 model from OpenAI.`